Alton, Illinois: 19th century

 Alton became the seat of a diocese of the Catholic Church in 1857.
 Its first bishop was French-born Henry Damian Juncker.
 The new diocese had 58 churches, 18 priests, and 50,000 Catholics.
 When he died, 11 years later, the churches were 125, the priests more than 100, and the Catholics 80,000.
 He was succeeded by Peter Joseph Baltes from Germany (1869–1886) and James Ryan (1888–1923).
-In 1923 the bishop's seat was moved to Springfield, Illinois.
+In 1923, the bishop's seat was moved to Springfield, Illinois.
 The Diocese of Alton, no longer a residential bishopric, is today listed by the Catholic Church as a titular see.
 Titular bishops appointed to the see have been John Clayton Nienstedt, and Josu Iriondo.

 On October 15, 1858, Alton was the site of the seventh Lincoln-Douglas debate.
 A memorial at the site in downtown Alton features oversized statues of Lincoln and Douglas, as they would have appeared during the debate.
 Congressional representatives came to Alton when they drafted the Thirteenth Amendment of the Constitution, to permanently end slavery throughout the Union.
 Alton resident and US Senator Lyman Trumbull, chairman of the Senate Judiciary Committee, co-wrote the Thirteenth Amendment.
-His Alton home, the Lyman Trumbull House, is a National Historic Monument.
+His Alton home, the Lyman Trumbull House, is a national historic monument.

-Just two weeks into the American Civil War, Alton played a role in the infamous Camp Jackson Affair, which led to the eviction of Missouri Governor Claiborne Fox Jackson from office.
+Just two weeks into the Civil War, Alton played a role in the infamous Camp Jackson Affair, which led to the eviction of Missouri Governor Claiborne Fox Jackson from office.
 The State of Missouri's neutrality was tested in a conflict over the St. Louis Arsenal.
-The Federal Government reinforced the Arsenal's tiny garrison with several detachments, including a force from the 2nd Infantry under Captain Nathaniel Lyon.
-Concerned by widespread reports that Governor Jackson intended to use the Missouri Volunteer Militia to attack the Arsenal and capture its 39,000 small arms, Secretary of War Simon Cameron ordered Lyon (by that time in acting command) to evacuate the majority of the arms to Illinois.
-21,000 guns were secretly evacuated to Alton on the evening of April 29, 1861.
+The federal government reinforced the arsenal's tiny garrison with several detachments, including a force from the 2nd Infantry under Captain Nathaniel Lyon.
+Concerned by widespread reports that Governor Jackson intended to use the Missouri Volunteer Militia to attack the arsenal and capture its 39,000 small arms, Secretary of War Simon Cameron ordered Lyon (by that time in acting command) to evacuate the majority of the arms to Illinois.
+About 21,000 guns were secretly evacuated to Alton on the evening of April 29, 1861.

 The first penitentiary in Illinois was built in Alton.
 While only a corner of it within a few blocks of the river remains, it once extended nearly to "Church Hill".
-During the American Civil War, Union forces used it to hold prisoners of war, and some 12,000 Confederates were held there.
+During the Civil War, Union forces used it to hold prisoners of war, and some 12,000 Confederates were held there.
 During the smallpox epidemic of 1863–1864, an estimated 1500–2200 men died.
-A Confederate mass grave on the north side of Alton holds many of the dead from the epidemic and a memorial marks the site.
-Often when Confederate prisoners escaped, they tried to cross the Mississippi River back to the slave state of Missouri.
+A Confederate mass grave on the north side of Alton holds many of the dead from the epidemic, and a memorial marks the site.
+Often, when Confederate prisoners escaped, they tried to cross the Mississippi River back to the slave state of Missouri.